Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 **Step 1: Setting up the Power Source**
 1. Connect the USB to USB micro cable between a laptop and the Fan Diagnostic Tool.

-**Step 2: Entering in Values to Save**
+**Step 2: Entering Values to Save**
 1. Power the Fan Diagnostic Tool with your USB to power the tool.
 2. Hit the "Ok" button while "Fan Sim" is selected on the menu.
 3. Change the following parameters to the values the user wishes: Max FS, Min FS, PWM Run, PWM Cont, TTF In, TTF De, and PPR.
-4. After you have entered in your values scroll down and hit "Ok" while "Save" is selected.
+4. After you have entered your values, scroll down and hit "Ok" while "Save" is selected.

 **Step 3: Loading Values**
 1. Power the Fan Diagnostic Tool with your USB to power the tool.